 - Construction - a major construction project is underway nearby

-- People talking, voices of children, street people, pets
+- Sounds of people, voices of children, street people, pets as they pass by

 - Protest/political marches along Granville